leathalman/Jotify/README.md

 Jotify utilizes NSPersistentCloudKitContainer, allowing Jotify to sync notes between a user's devices seamlessly.
 Notes are stored locally on device using CoreData and are uploaded to iCloud using Apple's CloudKit.
 Jotify is avaliable for both iPhone and iPad.

+<b>Jotify now supports Mac Catalyst!
+Check out the "mac" branch to see for yourself.</b>

 ## Testflight

 Want to test the lastest features as they come out?
 Check out Jotify on [Testflight](https://testflight.apple.com/join/EnJVSmNy)!